Who to call when the power goes out in the City of Medford.

 Bills may be paid in-person at: Medford City Hall, 639 S. Second Street, our hours are 8:00 AM to 4:30 PM, Monday through Friday.
-There is also a drop-box at the main entrance for after hour’s payments.
-You may also drop off your payment at the Medford offices of Nicolet National Bank or Fidelity Bank.
+There is also a drop-box at the main entrance for after hour payments.
+There is also a drop-box located at Medford County Market that payments can be placed in.

 Bills paid by mail must be received at our office on or before the due date to avoid late payment charges.